Ari-Glikman/AIWebinar/README.md

 Examples To Follow Along AI Webinar of Feb 26, 2025

 ## Vectors:
+Create a table for our Vector DB:

     CREATE TABLE vectortable (txt VARCHAR(1000), vec VECTOR(FLOAT, 2))

+Insert vector [1,0]
     INSERT INTO vectortable VALUES ('our first vector', TO_VECTOR('1,0', FLOAT))

+Insert vector [0,1]
     INSERT INTO vectortable VALUES ('our second vector', TO_VECTOR('0,1', FLOAT))

     SELECT TOP 2 vectortable.txt,VECTOR_DOT_PRODUCT(vec, TO_VECTOR('1,0', FLOAT)) AS similarity FROM vectortable ORDER BY similarity DESC